Mindful awareness for children and teens

 - Yoga: a family yoga activity can help everyone relax and help the whole family to bond, and can be popular with younger children.

-- Glitter jars: a fun activity involving glitter and a glass jar.
+- Glitter jars: mindfulness practice for kids.
+These are a fun activity involving glitter and a glass jar.
 (Only do these when you feel up to a little mess!)
-See the blog post of Feb 21st, 2020 for further explanation.

 Activities for teens

 Mental health has been a major issue for young people for quite a time, yet I can hardly begin to imagine what many of them are trying to cope with at the moment, especially older teenagers who are facing such uncertainty about their imminent futures.
 I use similar activities with teens as I do with adults, such as a Body Scan, mindful movement and breathing meditations.
 Teenagers are often as exhausted as adults these days, and as busy in their own way.
 They can appreciate doing a meditation simply as a chance to pause, to rest, and to let their thoughts just come and go.
 Find guided meditations suitable for teens and adults on the Resources page.

 Guided meditation script for a child to explore emotions

 You can read the following mindfulness script or adjust it to suit your child.
 If you think something is bothering them, you can tailor the weather analogies to help them name their emotions.
 Leave short pauses of a few seconds for your child to think and maybe speak.
 Maybe repeat back anything they say aloud during this, without further comment.